qoretechnologies/qorus-ui/README.md

 Development and test server implementation in Express.

-### `webpack.config.js`, `webpack.config` and dot-files
+### `webpack.config.js`, `webpack.config`, `cucumber.js` and dot-files

-Configuration of development, test and build environment with webpack and its loaders.
+Configuration of development, test and build environment with webpack, its loaders and other utilities.

 ## Getting Started